Caswell-Massey

 A fragrance called Jockey Club was introduced in 1840.
-The company during that time also continued to expand its line to include other apothecary products including cucumber night cream, oatmeal soaps, goats milk soaps, and other items.
+During that time, the company continued to expand its line to include other apothecary products, including cucumber night cream, oatmeal soaps, goat's milk soaps, and other items.
 In the 1850s, Hazard formed a partnership with Phillip Caswell, and later in 1867, was joined by both John R. Caswell (Phillip's brother) and J. Hazard (Rowland's brother or son?).

-Phillip Caswell resigned from the partnership in 1872, and sold his shares to Rowland Hazard; John Caswell set up shops and continued the business in parallel to the Hazard business during this time, and a lawsuit was undertaken in 1876 over the rights to be the successor of both the 'Caswell' name and the 'Established 1780 AD' trademark, as well as the books of formulations.
-Caswell was triumphant in the suit, proving in the court records that in fact they had sold the physical shops and the shop fixtures and stock in labels, but not the rights to the name or the formulations.
+Phillip Caswell resigned from the partnership in 1872 and sold his shares to Rowland Hazard; John Caswell set up shops and continued the business in parallel to the Hazard business during this time, and a lawsuit was undertaken in 1876 over the rights to be the successor of both the 'Caswell' name and the 'Established 1780 AD' trademark, as well as the books of formulations.
+Caswell was triumphant in the suit, proving in the court records that they had sold the physical shops and shop fixtures and stock in labels but not the name or formulations rights.

-It is unclear, but it appears that the Hazards were given the exclusive right to claim the 'Established 1780 AD' mark; but in fact, Caswell also succeeded on this point, as it was later established that the business was in fact established by Dr. Hunter in 1752 and not by Feke in 1780 – that had merely been the aforementioned ruse that was used to prevent the firm from being confiscated under disloyalty to the new American government.
-The company took its present name, Caswell-Massey, when then-owner John Rose Caswell formed a partnership with New York businessman William Massey in 1876.
+It is unclear whether the Hazards were given the exclusive right to claim the 'Established 1780 AD' mark.
+Nevertheless, Caswell also succeeded on this point, as it was later established that the business was established by Dr. Hunter in 1752 and not by Feke in 1780 – that had merely been the ruse, as mentioned earlier, that was used to prevent the firm from being confiscated under disloyalty to the new American government.
+The company took its present name, Caswell-Massey, when then-owner John Rose Caswell partnered with New York businessman William Massey in 1876.
 With rightful ownership of the original formulations of Dr. Hunter and a new partnership with William Massey, a Canadian doctor, the firm rightly claimed the 'Established 1752' trademark and provenance for their brand.
-In that year the company operated two stores, one in Newport and one in New York City.
-John R. Caswell and William Massey continued to operate in New York City and Newport, RI, until 1906 when the business was incorporated as the Caswell-Massey Company under the guidance of George C. Lyon and John C. Knight of the Hall & Lyon Company of Providence, Rhode Island; the business continued to grow to ten stores but was reduced to two stores by 1915.
+That year, the company operated two stores, one in Newport and one in New York City.
+John R. Caswell and William Massey continued to operate in New York City and Newport, RI, until 1906, when the business was incorporated as the Caswell-Massey Company under the guidance of George C. Lyon and John C. Knight of the Hall & Lyon Company of Providence, Rhode Island; the business continued to grow to ten stores but was reduced to two stores by 1915.